7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 				- AP-REQ - AP-REP - What application can we pivot to domain internal or external
 			3. Databases?
 			4. Network Shares/File system artefacts?
-			5. sMSA or [[gMSA-abuse]]?AD escalation and laterally movement, before Local Privilege Escalation is always a reduction in time to objective.
+			5. sMSA or [[gMSA-abuse]]?
+AD escalation and laterally movement, before Local Privilege Escalation is always a reduction in time to objective.
 			6. [[ACL-Abuse]]?
 		3. What services can I access with those credentials?
 			1. Have you mapped the network, with or without SharpHound?